We provide offline, online and recorded lectures in the same amount.

 Uganda Political crisis Yoweri Museveni, Uganda’s 76-year-old leader who has been in power since 1986, won another five-year term in the January 14 presidential election, but the contested result has pushed the country into its worst political crisis in decades.
 According to Uganda’s Electoral Commission, he won nearly 59% of the vote, while his main rival, Robert Kyagulanyi, a pop musician better known by his stage name Bobi Wine, secured 34%.
 Mr. Wine has alleged voter

-Ghana has become the first country in the world to receive a shipment of coronavirus vaccines under the COVAX program.
+COVAX Program Ghana has become the first country in the world to receive a shipment of coronavirus vaccines under the COVAX program.
 Covid-19 Vaccines Global Access (COVAX) is a global initiative aimed at equitable access to COVID-19 vaccines.
 It is led by the Global Alliance for Vaccines and Immunizations (GAVI), the World Health Organization (WHO), the Coalition for Epidemic Preparedness Innovations (CEPI), and others.
-It wants to vaccinate roughly 20% of the population in the 92 Advance Market Com
+It wants to vaccinate roughly 20% of the population in the 92 A

-What is a Covid-19 vaccine passport?
+Covid-19 Vaccine Passport What is a Covid-19 vaccine passport?
 A vaccination pass or passport is documentation proving that the individual has been vaccinated against Covid-19.
 As more people are inoculated, there will likely be aspects of public life in which only people who have been vaccinated are allowed to participate.
-In order to travel internationally, government and health authorities will need to know if you have been vaccinated or have tested negative for the virus.
+In order to travel internationally, government and health authorities will need to know if you have been vaccinated or have tested negative f

-The U.S Secretary of State has confirmed the US intention to fully withdraw all forces from Afghanistan as per the Doha Agreement.
+US-Afghanistan Doha Peace Talks The U.S Secretary of State has confirmed the US intention to fully withdraw all forces from Afghanistan as per the Doha Agreement.
 About Doha Agreement: In 2020, the United States signed a historic deal with the Taliban. aiming to end the 18-year-war in Afghanistan The deal was signed in Doha (Qatar) and thus termed as Doha Agreement.
-The key features of the Doha agreement are: Troops Withdrawal: The US will withdraw its troops from Afghanistan.
-Further, the NATO or
+The key features of the Doha agreement are: Troops Withdrawal: The US will withdraw its troops from

-The Prime Minister delivered a video address at the Inaugural Session of the Raisina Dialogue.
+2021- Raisina Dialogue The Prime Minister delivered a video address at the Inaugural Session of the Raisina Dialogue.
 About Raisina Dialogue: Raisina Dialogue is an annual multilateral conference on geopolitics and geoeconomics.
 The Ministry of External Affairs and the Observer Research Foundation have been jointly organizing it since 2016.
 The conference discusses cooperation on the most challenging international policy matters.
-It involves a variety of global policymakers including heads of state, ca
+It involves a variety of global policymakers in

-US imposed sanctions on Russia The United States announced sanctions against Russia on Thursday and the expulsion of 10 diplomats in retaliation for what Washington says is the Kremlin’s U.S. election interference, a massive cyberattack and other hostile activity.
+The US imposed sanctions on Russia The United States announced sanctions against Russia on Thursday and the expulsion of 10 diplomats in retaliation for what Washington says is the Kremlin’s U.S. election interference, a massive cyberattack and other hostile activity.
 President Joe Biden’s broadside against Russia came the same week as he offered to meet President Vladimir Putin for their first summit.
-In an executive order, Mr. Biden widened restrictions on U.S. banks trading
+In an executive order, Mr Biden widened restrictions on U.S. banks tradi

 Cuba after the Castros Introduction The retirement of Raul Castro as the first secretary of Cuba’s ruling Communist Party brings to an end the six-decade-long rule of the “historic generation”, who, under the leadership of Fidel Castro, captured power in 1959 through an armed revolution.
 Background Fidel remained at the helm of affairs in the island, in the face of growing hostility from the U.S. until he fell sick in 2006.
 In 2008 later, he handed the p